Walkout (film): Plot

-High school student Paula Crisostomo is tired of being treated unequally.
-She meets a group of student activists from around East Los Angeles and they decide to try to change the way students are treated.
-They are punished for speaking Spanish in school, their bathrooms are locked during lunch, they are forced to do janitorial work as a punishment, and many in the high school administrations actively dissuade the less promising students from attending college.
-Inspired by her Chicano teacher Sal Castro and despite opposition from her father, Paula joins in and helps hand out surveys to students to suggest improvements to the schools.
-Each East LA high school has two or three students who are in the group; Paula particularly becomes interested in Robert.
+Various high schools in East Los Angeles mistreat hispanic students, including handing out punishments for speaking Spanish in school, locking bathrooms during lunch, using janitorial work as punishment, and administrational dissuasion of the less promising students from attending college.
+Student Paula Crisostomo is tired of being treated unequally.
+Meeting with student activists, they decide to try to change the way students are treated.
+Inspired by her Chicano teacher Sal Castro and defying opposition from her father, Paula hands out surveys to students to suggest improvements to the schools.
+Each East LA high school is represented by two or three students of the group; Paula particularly becomes interested in Robert.

-However the school board refuses to consider the suggestions so Paula urges the students to walk out of school.
-The police find out and the principal threatens to expel Paula if she walks out.
-Paula's father urges against her plan of "walking out."
-He believes that the group is a bunch of "agitators."
-Five East LA schools successfully walk out and the school board says they might consider their demands, but Paula's father throws her out of the house for her role in the walkout.

-The students decide to walk out in only half of the schools the next day, but the police arrest and beat the protesters.
-None of the footage appears on the news and the students are painted as violent agitators with Communist ties.
-Paula decides to invite the students' families to the protests, hoping their presence will deter police brutality.
+A collection of the surveys is submitted to the school board, which refuses to consider the suggestions.
+During a meeting with the activists, Paula urges the students to "walk out" of school.
+The police find out via a student in the group and the principal threatens to expel Paula if she continues to encourage rebellion.
+Paula's plan is also to the derision of her father, who denounces the group as a bunch of "agitators."
+The group successfully convinces five East LA schools to walk out; the event is revealed on the news.
+The school board says they might consider their demands, but the Brown Berets insist on taking more action.
+Paula's father evicts her from the house for her role in the walkout.
+The next day, the students decide to walk out in only half of the schools, but the police arrest and beat the protesters.
+Footage appears on the news and the students are painted as violent agitators with Communist ties, and footage of police brutality is not shown.
+Paula decides to invite the students' families to the protests, hoping their presence will deter the police.

-When the students walk out again their families come to support them and it appears that they have won because the school board agrees to hear their complaints.
-Paula invites Robert to prom, but while she is getting ready, the police suddenly arrest 12 of the leaders of the student movement.
-When Paula goes to Sal for advice she discovers that Robert (who is an undercover LAPD officer) has arrested him.
+The next day, the students walk out again, this time with the support of their families.
+The school board agrees to hear the complaints of the group.
+Paula invites a reluctant Robert to prom.
+While she prepares, the police suddenly arrest 12 of the leaders of the student movement, including several of the Brown Berets.
+When Paula goes to Sal for advice, she discovers that Robert, who is an undercover LAPD officer, has been informing the police of the group's plans and assisted in the arrests.
 The students are charged with conspiracy to disrupt a school with a maximum penalty of 66 years.
-Paula is defeated, but her father urges her not to give up and she helps to stage a massive protest outside the jail.
+Paula is defeated, but her father urges her not to give up.
+She helps to stage a massive protest outside the jail.
 Robert is on duty there and tries to stop her, but she continues leading the crowd until all 12 students and Sal are released.
+An epilogue reveals real accounts from people involved in the walkouts and the subsequent increase of Hispanic enrollment in Los Angeles colleges.